7+ Best DAW for Beginners of 2022 (Music Making Software)

 What DAW do professionals use?

-Artists that like to perform live and create music in real-time prefer Logic Pro on the Mac.
+Artists that like to perform live and create music in real-time prefer Logic Pro since most of them are on a Mac.

 Artists in the EDM space use FL Studio, while professional sound creators love a mix of Logic Pro, Ableton, or Studio One.